hrbigelow/opcheck/introduction.md

       'dilations': dilations
     }

 The next set of nodes are the `RankEquiv(idx)` and `RankRange(idx)` nodes.
-These generate a set of legal ranks for `opschema.schema.Index` objects.
-Such objects are explained in the README.md.
-Briefly, an Index is a group of dimensions of one semantic category, such as 'batch', or 'input spatial dimensions'.
-The rank of such an Index is just the number of dimensions.
+Each `idx` here is one of the `opschema.schema.Index` objects declared in the schema.
+They generate a set of legal ranks for the Index object.
+Each `RankRange` node receives input from `ObservedValue(shapes)` and `ObservedValue(args)`.
+`ObservedValue(shapes)` are only used in rare circumstances when the shape of one tensor constraints the rank of an index.
+This is true in `tf.gather_nd` when `indices.shape[-1]` determines the rank of the 'r' (read location) Index in the `params` tensor.
+In `tf.scatter_nd` similarly, `indices.shape[-1]` determines the rank of the 'w' (write address) Index, which appears both in the `shape` parameter and the return tensor.

+So far, `ObservedValue(args)` is only ever used for a schema that calls the `arg_rank` API function, and the only example of that is also `tf.gather_nd`.
+In this case, the argument `batch_dims` specifies the rank of Index 'b' (batch).

+For our current example of `tf.nn.convolution`, neither of these special constraints exist, and the graph technically has some unnecessary connections which are ignored by the enclosed functions.

+But, on with the example.
 In the `tf.nn.convolution` example, we see from the graph that index `b` (batch) is generated from a `RankRange(b)` node, which generates the values [1,2,3,4,5] in this case.  `RankRange(i)` (input spatial) generates 1,2 and 3, corresponding to the 1D, 2D, and 3D versions of convolution, respectively.
-As another example, `RankEquiv(f)` ( filter spatial) is constrained to generate only the rank of its parent - this constraint expresses the fact that the filter spatial dimensions must match those of the input.
+All of the `RankEquiv` nodes simply produce the rank of their index parent.
+For instance, Indexes 'o' (output spatial), 's' (strides), 'd' (dilations), and 'f' (filter spatial) are all constrained to be the same rank as 'i' (input spatial).
+So, the total number of combinations of Index ranks are determined by the `RankRange` nodes only.

 ```python